Marysia-Software-Limited/flet-django/README.md

 * [x] Create package for a framework
 * [x] Create environment for generic Flutter app
   * [x] GenericApp class for a new Flutter application
-  * [x] GenericPage class for a new Flutter application instance
+  * [x] GenericClient class for a new Flutter application instance
   * [x] GenericView class to easily create routed Flutter views
   * [x] Generic middleware class for flexible management of Flutter view routing process
   * [x] UrlsMiddleware class for implementing Django urls based routing